Mortec/SurfaceProjection/README.md

 (work in progress)

-Svelte app to map pictures to SVG paths prepared to be send to a pen plotter.
+Svelte app to map pictures to SVG paths prepared to be sent to a pen plotter.

 This turns out to be some kind of oneliner with a bunch of parameters to generate a crazy SVG from a picture.